+Jake Sturtevant was born and raised in Maine by a musical family.
+He is a prolific composer, performer, and music educator.
+His compositions encompass a variety genres and media including jazz, funk/fusion, vocal, chamber music, orchestral, electronic, and multi-media works.
+Jake currently is the music director at Falmouth High School, in Falmouth, Maine.
+Additionally he held the position of music educator at Bonny Eagle HS and Washington Academy, Teaching Assistant of the Composition department at the University of Minnesota, and he has worked as an intern and as an independent contractor for the Maine Arts Commission.
 Jake has been interested in acquiring and changing his teaching and assessment practices to focus on standard based grading.
 He has had the opportunity to be part of the Arts Assessment Institute and Initiative, and has taught a variety of workshops at the October 2011 Maine Arts Assessment Conference at the University of Southern Maine in Portland.
 He is continually inspired by other teachers around the state and the country who have found a verity of assessment practices that help students achieve practical goals that will help them progress, while not stifling their creativity.
-Jake holds degrees from the University of Maine at Augusta’s Jazz and Contemporary music program (BA, Music, 2003), and the University of Minnesota (MA, Composition 2005), where he studied with Dr. Judith Lang Zaimont.
+Jake holds degrees from the University of Maine at Augusta’s Jazz and Contemporary music program (B.A., Music, 2003), and the University of Minnesota (M.A., Composition 2005), where he studied with Dr. Judith Lang Zaimont.
 Beyond his profession Jake enjoys his time with his family, and all outdoor activities especially hiking and skiing.

 Rob Westerberg is Choral Director at York High School in York, Maine and Director of the Portland Community Chorus.
 He holds a B.M. in Music Education from Keene State College and M.M. in Choral Conducting from the University of Maine.
 He is past President of the Maine Music Educators Association, the Vermont Music Educators Association and the Vermont Choral Directors Association.
 In addition to guest directing dozens of choirs throughout northern New England, Mr. Westerberg is a frequent clinician, advisor and guest speaker.
-He served the Maine Department of Education in the rewriting and revision of the Maine Learning Results for the Visual and Performing Arts and has continued to work closely with Maine's Arts Are Basic Coalition (ABC) to monitor legislation enhancing and promoting the growth of Arts education throughout Maine.
+He served the Maine Department of Education in the rewriting of the Maine Learning Results for the Visual and Performing Arts and has continued to work closely with Maine's Arts Are Basic Coalition (ABC) to monitor legislation promoting the growth of arts education.
 Most recently he has worked with the Department of Education to help design and implement Maine’s Arts Assessment Initiative.
 His commitment to furthering music education has brought him accolades from the Maine Arts Alliance, the Keene State College Music Department and the New Hampshire Music Educators Association.
 At York High School, he has done extensive work in the area of standards based assessment and worked with administration to establish a Graduation Requirement specifically for Music - one of the few public schools in the northeast to possess one - ensuring that music education be truly "essential for every student".